yandex-cloud/docs/en/_tutorials/_tutorials_includes/wildberries-review-responder/index.md

 * **The Wildberries Feedbacks API** is the external source of input data and the destination for replies.

 You can deploy the service the following way:

-* [Management console](console.md) — a step-by-step scenario through the {{ yandex-cloud }} management console or a single command via the Serverless Framework.

-> To learn about the resources you will be billed for, see the [Required paid resources](console.md#paid-resources) section.